Skip navigation

 Study and practice of writing the genre of the essay.
 Prerequisite: ENGL 102 or ENGL 110.

-UED 401Secondary Curriculum Fundamentals3
+UED 401Secondary Curriculum & Assessment Fundamentals3

 Attention to special and alternative education to federal, state and local guidelines; and to the influence of educational philosophies on programs and instruction in the secondary setting.
 Prerequisite: Admission to the teacher preparation program.